-

 “Teflon” is the brand name given to PTFE.
 Kinetic Chemicals trademarked the term in 1945.
 Kinetic Chemicals is a partnership company between DuPont and General Motors.
 Today, the Chemours, a 2015 offshoot of DuPont, owns the trademark.

-Since “Teflon” is a registered trademark name everyone is familiar with and knows coats your cookware to keep food from sticking.
-The term cannot be used to market products which are made from P.T.F.E.
+Since “Teflon” is a registered trademark name everyone is familiar with it and knows that it coats your cookware to keep food from sticking.
+The term cannot be used to market products which are made from PTFE.

-Therefore, we use PTFE to identify products such as thread seal tape, gaskets, valve seals / seals and O-Rings.
+Therefore, we use PTFE to identify products such as thread seal tape, gaskets, valve seals, and O-Rings.